 Scotland Has Highest Drug Death Rate In Europe

 Scotland is famous for many different things, from its landscape and countryside to its art, architecture and literature, amongst other areas.
-However, the country has recently reached an unfortunate, unwanted milestone with tragic repercussions; with the news Scotland now has the highest rate of drug deaths in the European Union.
+However, the country has recently reached an unfortunate, unwanted milestone with tragic repercussions.
+Scotland now has the highest drug death rate in the European Union.

 The nation has seen drug-related fatalities rise to almost 1200 in 2018.
-Amounting to an increase of more than 25% on the previous year, as well as the highest point since records began in the mid-nineties, where it is plain to see Scotland has now reached a crisis point when it comes to drug deaths.
+This amounts to an increase of more than 25% on the previous year.
+It is the highest point since records began in the mid-nineties.
+Scotland has now reached a crisis point when it comes to drug deaths.

-According to sources, incredible as it may seem, the ratio of drug-related fatalities in Scotland has overtaken every other country in the UK, as well as the EU.
-However, if that was not shocking enough, recent research has shown Scotland has had a larger number of drug deaths than the United States, which was thought to be the highest in the world.
+According to sources, the ratio of drug-related fatalities in Scotland has overtaken every other country the EU.
+Recent research has also shown Scotland has had a larger number of drug deaths than the United States.
+The USA was thought to be the highest in the world.

 There were more than 70,000 drug deaths in the US in 2017 but the rate of 217 per million of the population is now slightly lower than Scotland’s rate (218 deaths per million of population).